-In their book, The Power of Full Engagement (see cliff notes here), Jim Loehr and Tony Schwartz show an alternative to the ‘self-discipline’ paradigm: ritualization.
+In their book, The Power of Full Engagement, Jim Loehr and Tony Schwartz show an alternative to the ‘self-discipline’ paradigm: ritualization.
 While rituals are difficult to introduce, they are often easy to maintain.

 Everyone will have different meanings for different activities but as a general rule of thumb, all activities fall into four categories: biological needs, meaning, rewards, and happiness boosters.

-To create your optimal daily routine, you’ll need to figure out what goes where.
+To truly know how to plan your day and your week, you’ll need to figure out what goes where.

 1. Biological Needs (Layer 1)